YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 ### Creating `libstupid` Library

-Before packing `libstupid` into a library we should get its object file.
+Before packing `libstupid` into a library we should generate its object file:

 ```bash
 "${CC}" "${CFLAGS[@]}" -c -o stupid.o ../src/stupid.c